 The first few months in Fort Worth, we lived without any kitchen or living room furniture.
-When I went shopping, if I didn’t really love it, we just continued without it until I found something I did.
-Slowly pieces were added that we really liked.
+When I went shopping, if I didn’t really love it, I just continued without it until I found something I did really love.
+Slowly pieces were added and eventually the apartment was furnished.

 I felt I deserved to have exactly what I wanted.
-Working hard for what I have, I didn’t want to settle anymore.
+I work hard.
+I didn’t want to settle anymore.
 I wanted to be surrounded by things that I really enjoyed.

-Apparently forgot about this somewhere along the way, because as I looked around the house after pondering this shirt for a while, I found other things I didn’t really like.
+Apparently I lost focus of this somewhere along the way, because as I looked around the house after pondering my shirt for a while, I found other things I didn’t really like.

 Time to cleanse!
 I went through everything; clothes, towels, kitchen ware, plates, cups, cosmetics, etc. What can be donated will be donated and the rest will be thrown away.

-And I’m proud to say, that fricking ugly shirt did not make it to the donation pile.
-I may even set it on fire.
+That fricking ugly shirt did not even make it to the donation pile.
+I may set it on fire.

-Wishing you the best of things in life, because you DESERVE them!
+Wishing you the best of everything in life, because you DESERVE it!